aramirezfr/Facial-Recognition-with-Deep-Learning-Neural-Networks/README.md

 - **Key Insights**:
   - The hyperparameter-tuned CNN achieved the best performance among all models, with higher accuracy, precision, and recall compared to the baseline CNN.
   - Regularization methods like dropout effectively mitigated overfitting, enabling the model to generalize better on unseen data.
   - Adjustments to the learning rate improved convergence, and increased filter sizes helped capture more complex features in the images.

+# Evaluation

 # Conclusionn
 ## Limitations
 ## Next Steps
+# More Information:
+# Repository Structure:
+AUTHOR